Delay-Phase Precoding for Wideband THz Massive MIMO: Delay-Phase Precoding for THz Massive MIMO

-From \textbf{Lemma 1}, we know that the array gain loss caused by the beam split effect is not only determined by the bandwidth $B$, but also related to the number of antennas $N_\mathrm{t}$.
-Hence, it is important to define a single metric to evaluate the degree of the beam split effect.
-Actually, from the description above, we can conclude that the degree of the beam split effect or the array gain loss caused by the beam split effect, is determined by the ``relatively offset" between the physical direction deviation and the beamwidth.
-When the relatively offset is large, beams tend to split at different subcarriers, and cannot cover the user with their mainlobes, which finally results in a severe array gain loss.
-Following this idea, we can define a metric called beam split ratio (BSR) to evaluate the degree of the beam split effect.
+It is important to define a simple metric to evaluate the degree of the beam split effect.
+Actually, from the description above, we can conclude that the degree of the beam split effect is determined by the ``relative offset" between the physical direction deviation and the beamwidth.
+When the relative offset is large, beams tend to split at different subcarriers.
+While, when the relative offset is small, beams will not even squint.
+Following this idea, we define a metric called beam split ratio (BSR).
 Specifically, the BSR is defined as the expectation of the ratio between the physical direction deviation and half of the beamwidths for all subcarrier frequencies and physical directions as